It was about as near to heaven as I have ever been.

-The next day a neighbor stopped by to complain about the funky smelling couch on the curb.
-He returned the next day and when he returned the day after that, he had three other neighbors with him.
+That evening, a neighbor stopped by to complain about the funky smelling couch on the curb.
+He returned the next morning with three other neighbors.

-“I don’t understand,” I said.
+“I don’t understand,” I told Stan.
 “It’s a great couch.
 How come no one takes it?”

-“Did you put a sign on it?”
-Stan asked.
+“Did you put a sign on it?” he asked.

-I told him I did.
-It read FREE! in letters large enough to be read from the intersection.
+I did.
+The sign read FREE! in letters large enough to be read from the intersection.

 “Did you put a price on it?” he asked.